DMackRus/Dynamic_Interpolation_iLQR/README.md

 # Dynamic_Interpolation_iLQR
-This work is to appear in teh proceedings of (conference name).
+This work is to appear in the proceedings of (conference name).

 ## Installation Requirments
-- MuJoCo V(unknown)(Included in this repository)
+- MuJoCo V2.10(Included in this repository)
-- Eigen v3.40
+- Eigen V3.40

 ## Foreword
-This repository is inteded to work for the most part after downloaidng this repository as well as the Eigen library (https://eigen.tuxfamily.org/index.php?title=Main_Page).
+This repository is intended to work for the most part after downloading this repository as well as the Eigen library (https://eigen.tuxfamily.org/index.php?title=Main_Page).
 Once downloaded main.cpp can be run to optimise and display different optimised trajectories.
 Currently there are three implemented tasks in this repository (Pendulum control task, reaching a desired configuration of a 7-DoF arm as well as pushing a cylinder along the ground to a desired location with the 7-DoF arm.)

 ## General repository layout
 ### MuJoCo Library
-The MuJoCo library is currently version (VERSION HERE) and is included in this repository under "mujoco/include".
+The MuJoCo library is currently version 2.10 and is included in this repository under "mujoco/include".

 ### iLQR Implementation
 My iLQR implementation written in c++ is found under "iLQR"